 Sole Proprietorship Privately Owned Corporation Publicly Traded Corporation Partnership 1.
 General 2.
 Limited 3.
 Limited Liability Limited Liability Company College/University State Registration to do business/Tax ID Number.
 Certificate of Incorporation (also known as Corporate Charter).
 Articles of Incorporation (with all amendments).
 Certificate of Incorporation (also known as Corporate Charter).
 Articles of incorporation (with all amendments).
 General - Similar to a sole proprietorship; may only be able to provide Certificate of Fictitious Business Name.
 Limited - Certificate of Limited Partnership.
 Limited Liability Partnership - Certificate of Limited Liability Partnership.
 Articles of Organization College/university charter (similar to articles of incorporation).
 Bylaws (attested copy with all amendments).
 Bylaws (attested copy with all amendments).
 Partnership Agreement.
 Operating agreement.
 Charter (or similar document to company's bylaws).
 Latest financial report or a copy of the 1040 for the previous year (including Schedule C).
 NOTE: The most recent IRS tax return may ONLY be submitted if the tax return includes the information required being included on a balance sheet and income statement, and the tax return is a copy of the entire return.
 Consolidated financial information, including notes, for the most recently closed accounting year.
 (If audited report is not available, entity must certify to the unavailability of audited information.)
 If company stock is not publicly traded but the company has publicly-traded debt, submit the Form 10-K filed with the Securities and Exchange Commission (SEC) for the company's most recently closed accounting year.
-Form 10-Q reports for financial quarters filed (with the SEC) since the last annual report (Form 10-K).
-If publicly traded, submit consolidated annual report to shareholders for most recently closed accounting year; also Form 10-K and Form 10-Q reports for financial quarters filed (with SEC) since the last annual report (Form 10-K).
-If not publicly traded, submit latest consolidated annual report or audited financial information, including notes, for most recently closed accounting year.
-(If audited report is not available, entity must certify to the unavailability of audited information.)
+Consolidated annual report to shareholders for the most recently closed accounting year.
+Form 10-K report, and all Form 10-Q reports for financial quarters filed (with the SEC) since the last annual report (Form 10-K).
 Consolidated financial information, including notes, for the most recently closed accounting year.
 (If audited report is not available, entity must certify to the unavailability of audited information.)
 Consolidated financial information, including notes, for the most recently closed accounting year.
 (If audited report is not available, entity must certify to the unavailability of audited information.)